Ciantic/NppyPluginDll/README.rst

 NppyPluginDll
 =============

-General DLL plugins for Python.
+General Python Plugins DLL for Notepad++

-Created by Jari Pennanen in May 2011
-I hereby place this to public domain.
+Created by Jari Pennanen in May 2011, I hereby place this to public domain.

 Usage
 -----